LaMonte Wade Jr Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (5.03).
+- The Nationals' 5.01 team ERA ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to give up 137 total home runs at a rate of 1.4 per game (third-most in the league).
+- Nationals pitchers combine to surrender the third-most home runs in baseball (139 total, 1.4 per game).

-- In his most recent time out on Saturday, the righty went three innings against the St. Louis Cardinals, allowing four earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, the right-hander went five innings against the St. Louis Cardinals, giving up four earned runs while surrendering 10 hits.

-- In 13 games this season, the 26-year-old has amassed an ERA of 5.11, with 6.4 strikeouts per nine innings.
-Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.